-The Walmart Credit Card credit score requirement is good credit for the Mastercard and fair credit for the store card version.
-So that’s a score of 700+ for the Mastercard and 640+ for the Store Card.
-The reason for these different requirements is that the Mastercard can be used anywhere, while the store card can only be used at Walmart and its affiliates (Sam’s Club, Murphy USA).
+The Walmart Credit Card credit score requirement is “fair” for both the Walmart Credit Card and the Walmart® Store Card; that’s a credit score of 640+.
+The difference between these two cards is that the Walmart Credit Card can be used anywhere, while the Walmart® Store Card can only be used at Walmart and its affiliates (Sam’s Club, Murphy USA).

 Here’s what you need to know about the Walmart Credit Card credit score:

-The Walmart Store Card requires fair credit for approval.
-That’s a score of 640+.
+Both the Walmart Credit Card and the Walmart® Store Card require fair credit for approval.
+That means a score of 640+.

-The Mastercard is harder to get because it can be used anywhere Mastercard is accepted.
-The Store Card can just be used at Walmart, Walmart Neighborhood Market, Murphy USA, and Sam’s Club.
+The Walmart Credit Card can be used anywhere Mastercard is accepted.
+The Walmart® Store Card can just be used at Walmart, Walmart Neighborhood Market, Murphy USA, and Sam’s Club.

-Your credit score isn’t the only thing Synchrony Bank will look at when evaluating your application.
+Your credit score isn’t the only thing Capital One will look at when evaluating your application.
 They’ll also consider your income, existing debt, employment and recent credit inquiries, among other things.

-Your Walmart Credit Card approval odds are decent if you have at least a 640 credit score and a steady income.
-You’ll need 640+ for the store card version, which can only be used at Walmart, and 700+ for the Mastercard, which can be used anywhere.
-You’ll need income to make your payments, and Synchrony Bank (the issuer) will look at lots of other factors, too.
-They’ll consider your debt and the number of cards you already have, for instance. … read full answer
+Your Walmart Credit Card approval odds are decent if you have at least a fair credit score and a steady income.
+The store card version can only be used at Walmart and the Mastercard can be used anywhere.
+You’ll need enough income to make your payments, and Capital One (the issuer) will look at lots of other factors, too.
+They’ll look at your credit history, your assets and any potential liabilities and debts you have.… read full answer

-So it’s hard to gauge your approval odds without knowing your personal situation.
-And Synchrony Bank unfortunately doesn’t let you check for pre approval to gauge your odds.
-They might send you a pre approved offer in the mail, though.
+So, it’s hard to gauge your approval odds without knowing your personal situation.
+And Capital One unfortunately doesn’t let you check for prequalification to gauge your odds.
+They might send you a pre-approved offer in the mail, though.

 Here’s how to check your Walmart Credit Card approval odds:

-Your odds are best for the Walmart Store Card if you have a credit score of 640+.
+Your odds are best for both the Walmart Mastercard and the Walmart Store Card if you have a fair credit score.

 How much income and debt you have, how many times you’ve applied for credit recently, and other factors will also affect your approval odds.

-If Synchrony sent you a pre approved offer in the mail, your chances of being approved are very high.
+If Capital One sent you a pre-approved offer in the mail, your chances of being approved are very high.
 It’s still not a guarantee, though.

 If you apply online or in-store, you might get instant approval if your credit and income clearly exceed the requirements.
-Otherwise, it could take a few weeks for Synchrony Bank to come to a final decision.
+Otherwise, it could take a few weeks for Capital One to come to a final decision.

 If you’re approved for a Walmart card, you should receive it in the mail within 10 business days.
 In the meantime, you’ll get a temporary card number so you can make purchases right away, both in store or online.